 If you are applying to enter advanced training please send your CV and the names of three referees to firstname.lastname@example.org.
 Please note a reference/ referee report from a practicing Gastroenterologist whom you have worked with should be included in your application if possible.

-If a trainee needs more information, please email Anna Pears as soon as possible.
+If you needs more information, please email Anna Pears email@example.com as soon as possible.
 If required, Anna will help the trainee make contact with a local gastroenterologist for a confidential chat about training and what’s involved for a career in gastroenterology.

 If you are a current advanced trainee please send your CV and include the names of your current and previous supervisor in your CV.

 The Interviews will be held on Thursday 8 and Friday 9 July.
 Interviews for new applicants will be held at the NZSG Offices in Wellington 26 Brandon Street Level 1.
 Interviews for current trainees will be held remotely via video conference.